PowerShell/DscResources/BestPractices.md

 ```

-### Do not use NestedModules to export shared functions
+### Do not use NestedModules to export shared commands

 Since we don't use the `RootModule` key in the module manifest, we should not
-use `NestedModules` key to add modules that export functions that are shared
+use `NestedModules` key to add modules that export commands that are shared
 between resource modules.

 Normally a single module listed in `RootModule` key can restrict what is